 Emission Limit Values for Aluminum Smelter

 Typically, aluminum smelters have emission limit values (ELVs) for sulfur dioxide SO2 and hydrogen fluoride HF emissions.
 These emissions should be measured accurately, to ensure the smelter does not exceed its emission limit values.
+If you would like to learn more about emissions monitoring, download our guide, free of charge: Download Emissions Monitoring Guide.

 Fluoride Compounds Have High Global Warming Potential (GWP) Values